tdegeus/mate-cluster/pages/queuing.rst

     $ cd ~
     $ qsub job.pbs

-  The script would copy the entire home-folder to the compute-node.
-This is highly unwanted as it can result in a gigantic file-transfer.
-Also, it is likely that the script will not run at all.
+  The script would copy the entire home-folder to the compute-node. **This is highly unwanted as it can result in a gigantic file-transfer.** Also, it is likely that the script will not run at all.

-* Since the file-path is different on the compute-node (because a temporary directory is used) it is essential the relative file-paths are used everywhere in the simulation (see :ref:`sec-bash`).
+* Since the file-path is different on the compute-node (because a temporary directory is used) it is essential the relative file-paths are used everywhere in the simulation (see :ref:`sec-bash_cd`).
 This is always a good idea, but in the case of a temporary directory on the compute-node things may go wrong otherwise.